UNSEEN PIC! No More COLD VIBES Between Aishwarya Rai & Shweta Bachchan; Caught HUGGING While Dancing

 - City Secrets from The Streets Of Bangalore

-A lot has been written about Aishwarya Rai Bachchan & Shweta Bachchan's cold vibes and to whenever in last one year, the duo spotted under one roof, the rumours of their 'family tiff' got stronger.
-Thanks to their much visible awkwardness and no conversation.
-However, for a change, Aishwarya Rai and Shweta Bachchan was caught in a happy mood and the duo not only exchanged smiles and caught chitchatting with each other but also danced together at Deepika-Ranveer's reception party.
+A lot has been written about Aishwarya Rai Bachchan & Shweta Bachchan's cold vibes.
+In the last year, whenever the duo was spotted under one roof, the rumours of their 'family tiff' got stronger.
+Thanks to their much visible awkwardness and zero conversation.
+However, for a change, Aishwarya Rai and Shweta Bachchan were caught in a happy mood and the duo not only exchanged smiles and was caught chitchatting with each other but also danced together at Deepika-Ranveer's reception party.

-Look At Them
+Look At Them!

 Shweta Bachchan hugs Aishwarya Rai Bachchan from behind while dancing at DeepVeer's reception and we're glad to see no ‘cold vibes' between them.